Strategy and scope

 The Global Health EDCTP3 SRIA can be found here.

-The total budget of GH EDCTP3 will be of up to €1.6 billion.
-The EU’s financial contribution to the GH EDCTP3 Joint Undertaking will be €800 million.
-The EDCTP Association will contribute at least €400 million, and another €400 million is expected from other contributing partners, such as philanthropic organisations and industry.
+The total budget of GH EDCTP3 is up to €1.86 billion.
+The EU’s financial contribution to the GH EDCTP3 Joint Undertaking is of €910 million.
+The EDCTP Association is contributing with €550 million, and another €400 million is expected from third party contributions.

 The GH EDCTP3 JU invests in global health through funding collaborative research and innovation projects tackling infectious diseases and supporting activities for research capacity building in Africa through:

-• Funding for clinical research activities and clinical trials, as well as other epidemiological or observational studies, including the integration of associated social science research in these studies.
+- Funding for clinical research activities and clinical trials, as well as other epidemiological or observational studies, including the integration of associated social science research in these studies.
 Funding will also cover additional research studies embedded within a trial as well as integrated support for capacity development of researchers, institutions, and sites in sub-Saharan Africa, community engagement, and networking activities.

-• Funding to strengthen clinical research capacities in sub-Saharan Africa; promote networking and collaboration both between and among European and African researchers and; improve technical infrastructure and knowledge for health research in sub-Saharan Africa.
+- Funding to strengthen clinical research capacities in sub-Saharan Africa; promote networking and collaboration both between and among European and African researchers and; improve technical infrastructure and knowledge for health research in sub-Saharan Africa.

 Further information on the funding opportunities can be found under the relevant annual Work Programmes.